Dev-Obele/Dev-Obele/README.md

 **⚡ Fun fact: ...**

-I actually got started with coding because I wanted to contribute to an open-source project I loved, but felt there was a small bug hindering its functionality.
-Fixing that bug was my first ever code contribution, and it ignited my passion for open source development!
+I began coding because I wanted to fix a flaw in an open-source project I was passionate about that was interfering with its functionality.
+Fixing that bug was my first code contribution, and it sparked my enthusiasm for open source development!
 <!---
 Dev-Obele/Dev-Obele is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.